Disentangling Uncertainty in Machine Translation Evaluation: Introduction

-However, MT evaluation metrics need a measure of \textbf{confidence} over their quality predictions, so that they can be better contextualized and interpreted.
-Indeed, neural-based MT evaluation models are prone to multiple sources of epistemic (model) and aleatoric (data) uncertainty, often over- or under-estimating MT quality, especially when applied to new domains or languages.
-Recently, \citet{glushkova-etal-2021-uncertainty} proposed \textbf{uncertainty-aware MT evaluation} by combining \textsc{Comet} with two simple uncertainty quantification methods based on model variance, Monte Carlo (MC) dropout~\cite{gal2016dropout} and deep ensembles~\cite{lakshminarayanan2017simple}.
-However, these two methods have two important shortcomings: \begin{itemize} \item They are costly in terms of inference time (MC dropout) or training time (deep ensembles). \item They are not able to \edit{detect and/or} distinguish between different sources of uncertainty.
+However, trainable MT evaluation metrics are not always trustworthy: For example, they can be unreliable in out-of-domain data and low resource languages, and sometimes they disregard specific error types, attributing high scores to low quality translations \cite{amrhein2022identifying}.
+Hence, we need a measure of \textbf{confidence} over their quality predictions for each segment, so that they can be better contextualized and interpreted.
+Recently, \citet{glushkova-etal-2021-uncertainty} proposed \textbf{uncertainty-aware MT evaluation} by combining \textsc{Comet} with two simple uncertainty quantification methods, both based on model variance, namely, Monte Carlo (MC) dropout~\cite{gal2016dropout} and deep ensembles~\cite{lakshminarayanan2017simple}.
+However, these two methods have two important shortcomings: \begin{itemize} \item They are costly in terms of inference time (MC dropout) and training time (deep ensembles). \item They are not able to detect or distinguish between different sources of uncertainty.
 For example, it is impossible to infer whether the predicted uncertainty stems from a noisy and ambiguous reference, an out-of-distribution example, or noisy annotations.
-More fundamentally, they are highly model-dependent and cannot distinguish between aleatoric and epistemic uncertainty (as illustrated in Figs.~\ref{fig:epistemic}--\ref{fig:ref1}). \end{itemize}
+More fundamentally, they are highly model-dependent and cannot distinguish between aleatoric (data) and epistemic (model) uncertainty, as illustrated in Figures~\ref{fig:epistemic}--\ref{fig:ref1}. \end{itemize}

-In this paper, we address the limitation above by investigating more powerful (and efficient) uncertainty quantification methods: \textbf{direct uncertainty prediction}~\citep{jain2021deup}, a two-step approach which uses supervision over the quality prediction errors; \textbf{heteroscedastic regression}, which estimates input-dependent aleatoric uncertainty and can be combined with MC dropout~\cite{kendall2017}; and \textbf{divergence minimization}, which can estimate uncertainty from annotator disagreements, when multiple annotations are available for the same example. \edit{We examine to what degree these predictors can target specific types of uncertainty: aleatoric uncertainty in the case of heteroscedastic regression and divergence minimization and epistemic uncertainty in the case of direct uncertainty prediction}.
+In this paper, we address the limitations above by investigating more powerful and efficient uncertainty quantification methods: \textbf{direct uncertainty prediction}~\citep{jain2021deup}, a two-step approach which uses supervision over the quality prediction errors; \textbf{heteroscedastic regression}, which estimates input-dependent aleatoric uncertainty and can be combined with MC dropout~\cite{kendall2017}; and \textbf{divergence minimization}, which can estimate uncertainty from annotator disagreements, when multiple annotations are available for the same example.
+We examine the degree to which these predictors can \edit{improve segment-level uncertainty-aware MT evaluation} and target phenomena related to specific types of uncertainty: (i) aleatoric uncertainty in the case of heteroscedastic regression and divergence minimization, and (ii) epistemic uncertainty in the case of direct uncertainty prediction.